 Use your sitz bath & sitz bath herbs to cleanse away lochia (postpartum bleeding), shrink hemorrhoids, heal stitches and reduce vaginal bruising and pain.
 For fastest healing, spray New Mama Bottom Spray in between sitz baths and after toileting.
 Apply Mama Bottom Balm to hemorrhoids and stitches after sitz baths.

 Ice, Ice, Mommy!
 Skip the frozen peas and sharp, hard cold packs.
-Instead freeze your sanitary pads or use Postpartum Feme Pads to soothe hemorrhoids, bruising and stitches.
+Instead freeze your sanitary pads or, even better, use Postpartum Feme Pads to soothe hemorrhoids, bruising and stitches.